 Academic leaders are often promoted into roles based on their academic expertise with little, if any, leadership development.
 NEAL is specifically designed to fill that gap.
-The goal of the NEAL program is to foster a productive, visionary and collaborative academic leader in the Academic Health Science System.
-Participants will become members of a community of leaders who have the mindsets and capabilities to successfully run their division, research, education or other academic unit and help their faculty be successful.
-The next cohort of the program will begin in September 2014.
-Applications are due April 22 (early bird discount) and June 2.
+The goal of the NEAL program is to foster a productive, visionary and collaborative academic leader in the Academic Health Science Network.
+Participants will become members of an interdisciplinary community of leaders who have the mindsets and capabilities to successfully lead their research, education, division or other academic unit.
+The next cohort of the program will begin in September 2015.
+We will begin accepting applications in January 2015.
+Applications are due April 20, 2015 (early bird discount) and June 1, 2015.

 Meet course director Susan Lieff and hear her thoughts on What Makes a Good Leader?

 We invite applications from individuals, both nationally and internationally, with faculty appointments in Faculties of Medicine or Health Sciences.
 Applicants must have been in a faculty position for at least 3 years and have academic leadership roles and/or responsibilities.
 Such leaders, with or without formal institutional roles, are engaged in the academic mission of research, education or program development.

 Their roles or responsibilities can be formal or informal and could include, but are not restricted to: vice-deans, chairs, vice-chairs, and chiefs of academic departments or units; Directors or leads of research programs or institutes; or Education leaders such as: clerkship, residency, graduate program, clinical education, work placement, curriculum or centre leaders or any leadership role that pursues an academic agenda such as research, education or program development.

 Past participant roles have included: Department Chairs or Vice-Chairs, Associate or Vice-Deans, Program Directors, Division Heads, Academy Directors, Site Chiefs / Coordinators, Heads or leads of Research Programs or Institutes.